Pros and Cons of International Expat Assignment

 One of the most difficult things long-term expats with children face is finding the right school for their children.
 Taking a short-term assignment may alleviate this need as they may be able to stay at home while you work overseas and visit during holidays.

+Common reasons for failure in expat assignments include selecting unsuitable candidates, lack of local support, family struggles, and poor planning.
+Ensuring expats stay connected to their home country and properly manage domestic challenges can help reduce failure rates and ensure the success of overseas assignments.
 Of course, any kind of change has potential negative side effects to be aware of too.
 What these are will depend on your circumstances, but some potential downsides may include:

 Moving overseas may mean you are ‘out of sight, out of mind’.
 Depending on your company, not being around every day and difference in time zones may mean the good work you are doing is not as visible to centralised management.
 This isn’t always a difficulty, but it might be something to be aware of depending on your business.